 8. Mitigation.
-The Employee shall not be required to mitigate the amount of any payment or benefits provided for in Sections 5 or 7 by seeking other employment or otherwise except with regard to medical and dental coverage if new employment is obtained.
+The Employee shall not be required to mitigate the amount of any payment or benefits provided for in Section 7 by seeking other employment or otherwise except with regard to medical and dental coverage if new employment is obtained.

 9. Survival.
-The provisions of Sections 5, 6 and 7 shall survive the termination of this Agreement for any reason.
+The provisions of Sections 5 and 7 shall survive the termination of this Agreement for any reason.